-Can McIlroy rekindle major flame at Renaissance?
+Will McIlroy rekindle major flame at Renaissance?

 If off-course craziness accompanied his march on Hoylake then there's more of it this time.

-On Tuesday, in a United States Senate hearing in Washington on the merger of LIV Golf with the PGA Tour, it emerged that McIlroy (and Woods) had been talked about as potential owners of LIV golf teams in the new venture.
+On Tuesday, in a United States Senate hearing in Washington on the merger of Saudi Arabia's Public Investment Fund (PIF) with the PGA Tour, it emerged that McIlroy (and Woods) had been talked about as potential owners of LIV golf teams in the new venture.

 Given that McIlroy (and Woods) have led the way on the anti-LIV side, it was a surreal and preposterous suggestion, one that McIlroy would have heard about for the first time as he was preparing for the Scottish Open.